ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.anelhut/README.md

         -   DeviceIP: IP Adress of your device (please use no hostname)
         -   UDPSendPort: Insert the port which is shown in the webinterface of your Anel device.
 This is the recieve port from the view of the anel device (default: 75).
         -   UDPRecievePort: Insert the port which is shown in webinterface of your Anel device.
 This is the send port from the view of the anel device (default: 77).
+        -   XOR User & Password: Disabled by default.
+For more security you can enable XOR user and password encryption.
+Not every anel device supports XOR user & password.
+Please check before enabling this feature, if your device supports this.
+You can check this in the created object structure (device -> general -> XOR_USER_Password).
+If the value is true, XOR User & Password is supported by your device.

         Important note: If you want to controll multiple devices, please use a different recieve port for each device.
         For example you can use port 77 for the first device and 78 for the second and 79 for the third and so on.